dentarg/auth0-blog/_posts/2017-11-17-redux-in-action.markdown

 ### Creating Redux Reducers

 We are going to add the business logic of our tutorial app in the reducer that we are going to create in this section.
-This reducer will have a `switch` statement that, based on an action, will trigger the proper function to generate a new state.
+This reducer will have a `switch` statement that, based on an action, will trigger the proper function to generate the new state.
 Let's open the `src/reducers.js` file and add the following reducer definition to it:

 ```js
 import {ADD_EXPENSE, REMOVE_EXPENSE} from "./actions";